-I have a good excuse though (desperately trying to justify myself here), I am not very good at makeup so I need to have decent skin.
-And, to be completely honest, I know where this obsessive compulsive behaviour comes from – 1) I was born in France, 2) French pharmacies are skincare heaven, 3) see 1 and 2.
+I have a good excuse though (desperately trying to justify myself here), I am not very good at makeup, so I need to have decent skin.
+And, to be completely honest, I know where this obsessive-compulsive behaviour comes from – 1) I was born in France, 2) French pharmacies are skincare heaven, 3) all of the above.

-Talking about French pharmacies, if you are travelling to France, venturing in one of the shops with a giant green cross at the front, and you don’t speak French, chances are you may feel a little overwhelmed.
-So I thought I would put a little French pharmacies guide together of my favourite French skincare products.
-I use all of the products below and have been for years.
-No-nonsense marketing fluff here, just true French staples proven to be efficient AND not that expensive!
+Talking about French pharmacies, if you are travelling to France and venturing into one of the shops with a giant green flashing cross at the front, chances are you may feel a bit overwhelmed.
+Mostly if you don’t speak French!
+So I thought I would put a little guide together of my favourite French pharmacy skincare products.
+I have been using all of the items I mentioned below for years.
+No-nonsense marketing fluff here, just real French staples proven to be efficient AND not that expensive!

 You don’t need to ruin yourself for beauty!

-I have a little back story with this product.
+I have a little backstory with this product.
 About 2 years ago, I started to have teeny tiny pimples all over my cheeks, little red dots full of water.
 It wasn’t acne and my skin was quite dry.
 It could have been a reaction to something or maybe dehydration.
-I was visiting my parents at the time, and went to their village’s pharmacy looking for some sort of ointment that would protect and heal my skin.
-I ended up buying Cicaplast Pro Recovery, and, 3 days later, all the pimples were gone!
+I was visiting my parents at the time and I went to their village’s pharmacy looking for some sort of ointment that would protect and heal my skin.
+I ended up buying Cicaplast Pro-Recovery and, 3 days later, all the pimples were gone!
 It’s a miracle product and I haven’t stopped using it since!

 Redermic R was the first retinol cream I have ever used, and one of the bests I have ever come across.
-For those of you who are not too familiar with retinol, it is one of the only anti-aging ingredients that has been proven to scientifically work.
-It is also excellent for acne prone skins, and you will actually see results using Redermic R!
+For those of you who are not too familiar with retinol, it is one of the only anti-ageing ingredients that has been proven to scientifically work.
+It is also excellent for acne-prone skins, and you will actually see results using Redermic R!

 It is very gentle on the skin and removes all the dirt and makeup quickly.
-They also have a version for all skin types, when I was younger and my skin was greasier I was using the Sebium version (the blue and green bottle).
+Bioderma has a version for all skin types when I was younger and my skin was greasier I was using the Sebium version (the blue and green bottle).

 I recommend you buy the 2 bottles pack as it is excellent value for money and a 500ml bottle will last you up to 3 months!

-Simple and efficient, Avene moisturising mask is a no fuss hydrating treatment for the skin.
-It is very gentle and suit my combination skin as well as very dry skins.
-It is affordable and last a long time if used once a week like I do.
-My tip, apply it on clean skin at night and sleep with it on!
+Simple and efficient, Avene moisturising mask is a no-fuss hydrating treatment for the skin.
+It is very gentle and suits my combination skin, as well as very dry skins.
+It is affordable and lasts a long time if only used once a week as I do.
+My tip: apply it to clean skin at night and sleep with it on!

-I have been blessed with keratosis pilaris (thanks dad!) which means I have very dry ‘chicken skin’ on my arms and legs.
+I have been blessed with keratosis pilaris (thanks Dad!) which means I have very dry ‘chicken skin’ on my arms and legs.
 The condition is completely harmless but there is no treatment that can cure it, so to find a body lotion which leaves me with baby-soft skin for more than 3 hours is nothing short of a miracle.
 This is exactly what Bioderma Atoderm cream does!
-It leaves me with soft skin for most of the day and even though it isn’t as cheap as a drugstore lotion, the bottle is huge and last a good while.
+It leaves me with smooth skin for most of the day.
+It isn’t as cheap as a drugstore body lotion, the bottle is huge and lasts a good while.

-About a year ago I took the leap, the dangerously smelly leap to the land of natural deodorant.
-This was mainly due to my doctor mother sending me links to studies confirming that aluminium salts were harmful.
-For those of you who have taken the leap too, you will know that the quest to find a natural, yet efficient, deodorant is a smelly and, at time, very embarrassing one.
-I tried quite a few and got regulars “hmmmm I love you, but you smell a little funny” from my husband in the process.
+About a year ago I took the leap, the dangerously smelly leap to the land of natural deodorants.
+This was mainly due to my anxious doctor (who also happens to be my mother) sending me links to studies confirming that aluminium salts are harmful.
+For those of you who have taken the leap too, you will know that the quest to find a natural, yet efficient, deodorant is a pungent and, at times, very embarrassing one.
+I tried quite a few and got regular “hmmmm I love you, but you smell a little funny” comments from my husband in the process.

-Luckily, I eventually went back to France and to the pharmacy, and found a little pack of 2 Vichy stick deodorants.
+Luckily, I eventually went back to France and to a pharmacy where found a little pack of 2 Vichy stick deodorants.
 I took it home with me and since I have never looked back.
-It leaves a dry feeling on the skin, it leaves you fresh for most of the day and it has none of the nasty ingredients!
+It leaves a dry feeling on the skin and leaves me fresh for most of the day without any of the nasty ingredients!

-Biafine is a must to have in your pharmacy cabinet!
-This product was originally created for burnt victims to help heal their wounds and the damaged skin.
-It works wonders on sunburns and has been very much used over the years by my pale British husband.
+Biafine is a must-have in your pharmacy cabinet!
+This product was originally created for burn victims to help heal their wounds and the damaged skin.
+It works wonders on sunburns and has been very much used over the years by my very pale British husband.